This post may contain affiliate links. Please read our privacy policy.

 • Place the noodles in a large bowl.
 Pour the melted chocolate over and stir to combine.
 Add half of the S’more Baking Chips Mix, and stir and toss until everything is evenly combined.

 • Drop the mixture by tablespoons onto the prepared baking sheet.
-Use your fingers to tuck in a few extra bits of marshmallow, graham cracker, and chocolate squares around the tops of the haystacks, pushing them in slightly so they will stick.
-Allow to set (in warmer months this is best done in the fridge, though let them sit at room temperature for several minutes before serving).
+Use your fingers to tuck in a few extra bits of marshmallow, graham crackers, and chocolate squares around the tops of the haystacks, pushing them in slightly so they will stick.
+Allow to set (in warmer months, this is best done in the fridge, though let them sit at room temperature for several minutes before serving).

 Notes

-If you don’t have a double boiler you can make one by nestling a metal or heatproof glass bowl over a pot with a bit of water in the bottom – bring the water to a boil, and stir the chips frequently until they melt.
+If you don’t have a double boiler, you can make one by nestling a metal or heatproof glass bowl over a pot with a bit of water in the bottom — bring the water to a boil, and stir the chips frequently until they melt.

-Nutrition Information
+Nutrition

 Recipe Rating